eigenreza/agentic-financial-risk-assistant/deployment/azure/architecture_azure.md

 - Risk tools can be updated and redeployed without touching the agent container
 - Multiple agents (e.g. a summary agent, a compliance agent, a risk agent) share one tool server
-- The MCP layer enforces authentication — agents present a service account token, not raw credentials
+- The MCP layer enforces authentication, agents present a service account token, not raw credentials

-### Azure OpenAI instead of Anthropic
+### Azure OpenAI instead of the LLM provider

-Replacing `langchain-anthropic` with `langchain-openai` and pointing at an Azure OpenAI endpoint requires changing only `_build_agent()` in `langchain_agent.py`:
+Replacing `the LangChain LLM provider package` with `langchain-openai` and pointing at an Azure OpenAI endpoint requires changing only `_build_agent()` in `langchain_agent.py`:

 ```python
 from langchain_openai import AzureChatOpenAI